Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Make Sure Your Servicer Follows the Rules

-FHA servicers are required by HUD to evaluate you for every loss mitigation option before proceeding with foreclosure.
+FHA servicers are required under FHA program rules to evaluate you for every loss mitigation option before proceeding with foreclosure.
 A professional who works with FHA servicers regularly knows what the servicer must offer and how to enforce the full evaluation on your behalf.

 See My Options →